Bunsens/ChomegaCraft/README.md

 # ChomegaCraft
 ChomegaCraft Server Pack Instance

+CurseForge-
-Download or something then unzip and put it into instances folder on your minecraft mod loader
+Download CurseForge Version then unzip file and place folder into instances folder.
+THIS IS FOR CURSEFORGE

+Other Modloaders-
+Download Mods and Config folder then place into PRE-RAN INSTANCE of minecraft in your minecraft directory.
+USE THIS FOR OTHER LOADERS

 <3